stain/oa/README.md

 The owl:imports lines are included for convenience while editing the ontology in Protege, and *SHOULD NOT* be included in the published OWL.

+The diff\*.ttl files shows latest changes to the OWL.